-Please refer to the November 30, 2020 condensed consolidated interim financial statements on www.sedar.com for details of the Company's exploration and evaluation assets.
+Please refer to the February 28, 2021 consolidated financial statements on www.sedar.com for details of the Company's exploration and evaluation assets.

 SHAREHOLDER'S EQUITY AND OUTSTANDING SHARE DATA

 The authorized share capital of the Company consists of an unlimited number of common shares.